towersvault/shinpokered/README.md

 - Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing left or right.
 - Zero-Delay Text: Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST.

 Trainer AI has been improved and greatly expanded.
 Some trainers will even try to switch pokemon intelligently.

 You get notified when a box is filled (either via catching or depositing a pokemon).

-Switching out of a trapping move wastes the trapper's turn.
+Switching out of a trapping move wastes the trapper's turn as per Pokemon Stadium.
 This prevents unbeatable AI scenarios as well as a PP underflow glitch.

 Rage is limited to 2-3 turns but attack boosts are kept.